How we manage your homeowners or condominium association in Northern Virginia

 We require that the tenant abide by all community and association rules.
-To guide us in this duty, we need you leave a copy of your association rules in a kitchen drawer for the renter's reference.
+To help us in this endeavor, we need the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
+Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
 Occasionally, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference